kstrempel/tour/README.md

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 Kai Strempel

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Licensed under the EPL (see the file epl.html).